aspnetrun/run-aspnetcore/README.md

 Custom services implementation, like email, cron jobs etc.

 ### Application Layer
-Development of Domain Logic with implementation.
+Development of **Domain Logic with implementation**.
 Interfaces drives business requirements and implementations in this layer.
 Application layer defines that user required actions in app services classes as below way;

 ```